Messengers of War

 “Can some of us come aboard your ship?”

-“We would welcome you if you come without weapons,” they say.
+“We will welcome you if you come without weapons,” they say, when the image returns, “but our ship is not designed for air-breathers.”

 “With your permission,” I say, “those who come will change into your form.”